glsanders/PatternFileField/README.md

 ## Installation

-1. Upload `pattern-file-fields.zip` to the `/wp-content/plugins/` directory and unzip it there, or use the WordPress Dashboard to install it.
+1. Upload `PatternFileFields.zip` to the `/wp-content/plugins/` directory and unzip it there, or use the WordPress Dashboard to install it.
 2. Activate the plugin through the 'Plugins' menu in WordPress

 ## Changelog